EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-08-sitemap-using-liquid.md

 - xml
 - seo
 ---
-Decided to make a sinple sitemap generator using Liquid that is a part of jekyll. it is a template language that lets you do quite a few things like you can generate quite a few different data formats using it and it supports iterations and variables and such.
+Decided to make a simple sitemap generator using Liquid that is a part of jekyll. it is a template language that lets you do quite a few things like you can generate quite a few different data formats using it and it supports iterations and variables and such.

 [Liquid](https://shopify.github.io/liquid/) is a fun template language similar to [Jinja](https://jinja.palletsprojects.com/) that allows you to do many useful things and generate all kinds of website related things and it is not only limited to HTML either.